mjnickerson/csci-89a-final_project/README.md

 * Recommended to run code on Google colab

-* Notebook 1 is designed to both train the black box, evaluate the black box, and adversarially attack the black box.
+* Notebook *"AES Blackbox..."* is designed to both train the black box, evaluate the black box, and adversarially attack the black box.
-The input line specifying this function is in FIRST code section of notebook 1.
+The input line specifying this function is in FIRST code section of notebook *"AES Blackbox..."*.

 ## Built With